 The horn speaker is very loud and efficient and will convey the vocalizations perfectly.
 You even have two preset sound options, and you can set their volume according to your wishes.
 The external speaker jack is complemented by an auxiliary jack to use as a decoy in case you want to take the coyotes by surprise.

-Specifications: 300 yards range for the remote control; external speaker jack; button controls; home unit; 12 calls included; 4 AA batteries required
+Specific features: 300 yards range for the remote control, external speaker jack, button controls, home unit, 12 calls included, 4 AA batteries required

 It’s a user-friendly gadget because you can use it with just the push of a button.
 That means you won’t have to remember entire number sequences as you do for other such gizmos.
 The file begins to play after pushing the button, and it automatically restarts 30 seconds after it has finished the vocalizations.